This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 With only one day in the state capital, we can’t go too in-depth in this post on the best things to do in Boise Idaho.

-But, we can say we absolutely loved all the Boise activities we did and want to return to explore it more in depth.
+But, we can say we absolutely loved all the Boise activities we did and want to return to explore it more in-depth.
 It’s now at the top of our list of best cities in Idaho.

-Don’t just take our word for it, Mike and Anne from Honeytrek (who are currently on a 6 year world honeymoon) have it at the top of their list of places they’d love to live.
+Don’t just take our word for it, Mike and Anne from Honeytrek (who are currently on a 6-year world honeymoon) have it at the top of their list of places they’d love to live.

 And Lee Abbamonte, the youngest American to travel to every country, calls Boise the most underrated city in the US.

 The other thing that wowed me about visiting Boise were the stunning views from Camel’s Back Park of the city and surrounding desert like landscape.
 The Oregon Trail is a famous hiking trail outside the city center that has incredible scenic views.

 It’s quite a strenuous hike up a very steep flight of stairs but it’s worth it.
 I’d recommend taking the switchbacks back down as the steep hill before the stairs is pretty slippery coming back down.